akhtar016/power-x-gym/README.md

 - Stripe is added for payment method.

 ## Deployment
-This website is deployed in Firebase.
+This website is deployed on Firebase.

 ## Screenshots